 Reference dependence is the central idea in prospect theory (McDermott 1998, p.
 40, Barberis 2013, p.
 178).
 This aspect of the theory allows people’s preferences to depend on the circumstances they face (March and Shapira 1987, p.
 1412, McDermott 2004, pp. 293–294, Fatas, Neugebauer, and Tamborero 2007, p.
-168), which is usually (Vis 2011, p.
+168), which are usually (Vis 2011, p.
 335), but not always (Levy 1992a, p.
-174), the status quo,10 and how it shifts over time (McDermott 1998, p.
+174), the status quo,10 and how they shift over time (McDermott 1998, p.
 28, McDermott 2004, p.
 301).11 As Kahneman and Tversky (1979, p.
 273) put it more clearly, “the carriers of value or utility are changes of wealth, rather than final asset positions.”
 An important consequence is that, contrary to the assumption of invariance (Barberis 2013, p.
 186), a shift in the reference point should also lead to reversals of preferences (Quattrone and Tversky 1988, p.
-719, Thaler and Johnson 1990, p.
-643, Levy 2003, p.
+719; Thaler and Johnson 1990, p.
+643; Levy 2003, p.
 218).

 Value-function dependence is another central idea in prospect theory.
-Importantly, the shape of the value function is non-linear.
+Importantly, the shape of the value function is nonlinear.
 In the domain of gains, the concavity of the value function encourages risk aversion, while in the domain of losses, the convexity of the value function encourages risk-seeking behaviors (Levy 1992a, pp. 183–184).
 Formally, the asymmetrical curvature of the value function explains why individuals exhibit risk-averse behaviors in choices among gains but risk-acceptant behaviors in choices among losses (Levy 1997, p.
 87).
 A direct consequence of this is that prospect theory pays considerable attention to losses.12 In fact, Levy (1992a, p.
 171) explains that individuals “give more weight to losses than to comparable gains,” which translates into the famous statement losses loom larger than gains.
-From an analytical point of view, we consider this to be the feature that trumps the normative expectations contained in standard expected-value theories.
+From an analytical point of view, we consider this to be the feature that trumps the normative expectations contained in standard expected value theories.

 The implications for vote buying are considerable.
-In sharp contrast to traditional vote-buying theories, prospect theory predicts that clientelist parties will likely buy votes when they are winning the election, that is, when they are in the domain of gains.
+In sharp contrast to traditional vote-buying theories, prospect theory predicts that clientelist parties will likely buy votes when they are winning an election, that is, when they are in the domain of gains.
 In these scenarios, parties will find intolerable the idea of potentially losing the supporter base they already have, particularly because decision-makers are more concerned with preventing a decline than increasing gains (Levy 1997, p.
 89).
 Analytically, under such circumstances of “loss aversion” (Kahneman and Tversky 1984; Kahneman, Knetsch, and Thaler 1991; Levy 1992a; McDermott 2004; Mercer 2005)—i.e., parties giving more weight to potential losses—the value function will encourage risk-averse behaviors, making investments in vote buying more attractive.
-Our argument is consistent with Levy (1992b, pp. 297, 299–300) who explains that in the domain of gains, risk-averse decision-makers are excessively eager to secure gains, and with Schumacher et al. (2015, p.
+Our argument is consistent with Levy (1992b, pp. 297, 299–300), who explains that in the domain of gains, risk-averse decision-makers are excessively eager to secure gains; and with Schumacher et al. (2015, p.
 1042), who find that “loss aversion motivates [agents] to become risk acceptant.”

 Importantly, it should be noted that the aversion is with respect to potential negative electoral outcomes (i.e., losing an already acquired supporter base).
-This is consistent with prospect theory, particularly, with the concept of “endowment effect:” the very process of acquiring something (e.g. a supporter base) enhances the value of the object (Thaler 1980; Kahneman, Knetsch, and Thaler 1990).
-In these situations, decision-makers (parties) should tend to over-value current possessions (Levy 1992a, p.
+This is consistent with prospect theory, particularly with the concept of the “endowment effect”: the very process of acquiring something (e.g., a supporter base) enhances the value of the object (Thaler 1980; Kahneman, Knetsch, and Thaler 1990).
+In these situations, decision-makers (parties) should tend to overvalue current possessions (Levy 1992a, p.
 175), making the risky strategy (vote buying) seem more attractive.
 In fact, Horowitz and McConnell (2002) find that losing something looms 2.5 times more than obtaining it, thus making agents more eager to hold on to the good.